threefoldtecharchive/farmerbot/README.md

 SUBSTRATE=wss://tfchain.dev.grid.tf:443
 ```

-Please modify the fields to what is required: change the network, relay, etc according to what is needed.
+Please modify the fields to what is required (network, relay, etc).
 Now to run the the farmerbot just run the following command (make sure to provide the mnemonic of the farm):
 ```
 docker compose up
 ```

 ### Node configuration
-The farmerbot requires you to setup the nodes that the farmerbot should manage.
+The farmerbot will manage the nodes that you define in the configuration.
 Required attributes:
 - id
 - twinid